 Currently, 30 American states have various handlebar restrictions and as you ride across some state borders there are signs warning that handlebars have to be below a certain height or no higher than the rider’s shoulders.

-South Dakota, which hosts the famous annual Sturgis Rally, became the most recent state to repeal its shoulder-level law in July.
+South Dakota, which hosts the famous annual Sturgis Rally, became the most recent state to repeal its shoulder-level law.

 Whether ape hanger bars are safe or not is debatable.

 We have ridden several motorcycles with “mini ape hangers” around shoulder level, such as the Harley-Davidson Street Bob, and a couple of custom choppers with bars set around eye height.

 We found they are surprisingly good for urban slow-speed manoeuvring because you have close hand/eye co-ordination.

 Ape hangers are also usually associated with raked-out forks that provide high-speed stability because it makes them “slower” to turn.
 However, it can also increase fork and handlebar flex which is not conducive to precision steering.